 These twin peaks are a UNESCO World Heritage Site and you can get some incredible Piton views from several viewpoints in the area.

-A hike to the summit will reward you with stunning panoramic views, and you can look down onto the stunning Sugar Beach below.
+I even hiked to the summit of Gros Piton and was rewarded you with stunning panoramic views and you can look down onto the stunning Sugar Beach below.

 If you have enjoyed a hike in the Pitons region, maybe you are in need of a little bit of pampering afterward.

-Nearby is the world’s only drive-in volcano, and its re-energizing sulphur springs can help ease any aches and pains.
+Nearby is the world’s only drive-in volcano and its energising sulphur springs can help ease any aches and pains.
+I explored this volcano for myself and really enjoyed it.

 Bermuda also has its fair share of interesting activities and things to do.

 These ancient caves feature a lake with a boardwalk and dazzling crystal formations hanging from the cave ceiling.
-It is a truly unique experience.
+It was a truly unique experience.

 Both Bermuda and St Lucia are perfect destinations for ocean lovers as scuba diving and snorkeling are excellent in both locations.